-She is an active member of the American Academy on Communication in Healthcare; the Academy of Women's Health; the Society for Menstrual Cycle Research, wherein she has served both as a keynote speaker on endometriosis and as a current member of a Public Health Panel developing national guidelines and curriculum for menstrual education; the Society for Participatory Medicine; the American Society for Reproductive Medicine; the National Association of Chronic Disease Directors; the Association of Reproductive Health Professionals, wherein she taught the CEC's course on the importance of collaborative, compassionate care among healthcare providers for gold-standard treatment of endometriosis at ARHP's annual congress - the first curriculum of its kind in the organization's history; AAGL (formerly known as the Association of Gynecologic Laparoendoscopists), wherein she sits on the AAGL Special Interest Group for Endometriosis and serves as a Congress Committee Member, and a Scientific Abstract Reviewer; as well as many other professional societies including the Harold P. Freeman Patient Navigation Institute.
+Heather is an active member of the American Academy on Communication in Healthcare; the Academy of Women's Health; the Society for Menstrual Cycle Research, wherein she has served both as a keynote speaker on endometriosis and as a current member of a Public Health Panel developing national guidelines and curriculum for menstrual education; the Society for Participatory Medicine; the American Society for Reproductive Medicine; the National Association of Chronic Disease Directors; the Association of Reproductive Health Professionals, wherein she taught the CEC's course on the importance of collaborative, compassionate care among healthcare providers for gold-standard treatment of endometriosis at ARHP's annual congress - the first curriculum of its kind in the organization's history; AAGL (formerly known as the Association of Gynecologic Laparoendoscopists), wherein she serves on the AAGL Special Interest Group for Endometriosis, as a Congress Committee Member, and a Scientific Abstract Reviewer; as well as many other professional societies including the Harold P. Freeman Patient Navigation Institute.
 She is a former member of OBGYN.net's Women & Patients Advisory Board, as well as the previous Editor of their EndoZONE and Endometriosis Pavilion sites, which were among the first truly global endometriosis education and community sites to hit the web in the early 1990s.
 She has also, since its inception many years ago, served as an annual invited judge for the National Health Information Resource Centers celebrated "World Wide Web Health Awards" Program.